Elearnmarkets - Financial Market Learning

 It could also be that bearish traders try to push prices as low as possible, and the bulls fight back and push the price up.

-The upward and downward movements that happen between open and close form the wick.
+The upward and downward movements that happen between opening and closing form the wick.

-The body is formed when the price closes at or almost the same level as it opened.
+The body is formed when the price closes at almost the same level as it opened.

 What does a Doji tell traders?